heavyblotto/memorativa/docs/memorativa-design.md

 - **Mundane time state**: a past or future timestamp that relates to the percept, such as the time and date the percept was added to the system, or the date referenced by the content of the percept, or an imagined future date related to an imagined future event
 - **Quantum time state**: a conceptual state of indeterminate or no time, or immeasurable present time
 - **Holographic time state**: a conceptual time state paired with a percept that is attuned to a reference time, such as a natal chart

-## Probabilistic Encoding of Percept-Triplets

-To reduce complexity, the system uses **probabilistic distributions** to encode conceptual relationships between percept-triplets.
-Each percept-triplet is represented as a **probability cloud**, indicating the likelihood of certain relationships or interactions.
-This approach allows users to explore potential connections without requiring precise angular measurements.

-#### Example:

-- **Percept-Triplet A**: Venus in Libra (Probability Cloud: 60% harmonious, 30% challenging, 10% neutral).
-- **Percept-Triplet B**: Mars in Aries (Probability Cloud: 40% harmonious, 50% challenging, 10% neutral).
-- **Relationship**: The system calculates the probability of a harmonious interaction between Percept-Triplet A and B as 24% (60% * 40%).

 ## Encoded percept-triplet vectors + time states